 This is an account-level setting so all sync of any files across odrive will stop.
 You can restart sync when you are ready.

-If you are downloading a very large file or folder, but you want to stop the syncing because you did not mean to sync it or simply want to pause it until later, you can stop the syncing by right clicking on it:
+If you are downloading a very large file or folder, but you want to stop the syncing because you did not mean to sync it, you can stop the syncing by right clicking on it:

 Similarly, if you double-clicked on a placeholder or hit right click sync on it, you can stop the placeholder from expanding into a regular file or folder by the same right click "Stop Sync" action.